JJWallis/todo-app/README.md

 ```

 Drag + drop - appends as last child when drag anywhere (even over same el)
-Calculations needed from middle of parent | dataTransfer - way of getting info cross component (use refs later?) | vanilla JS tutorial
+Calculations needed from middle of parent | dataTransfer - way of getting info cross component (use refs later?) | vanilla JS tutorial - React conversions needed

 ### Continued development

-react hooks to re-factor bulky code occuring in smaller starter projects like this | useReducer() + custom hooks + other ways to pass info down excluding Context API
+React hooks to re-factor bulky code occuring in smaller starter projects like this (bloated App) | useReducer() + custom hooks + other ways to pass info down excluding Context API

-filtering logic (achieved stylistically - but more practice with diff versions of state without modifying original)
+Filtering logic (achieved stylistically - but more practice with diff versions of state without modifying original) - controlling diff states (don't conflict) - using these on a 'grander' scale to control data/layout visible

-Organising components folder more (sub-folders)
+Organising components folder more (sub-folders) + not mixing into same file | mixing up styled components + rendering them in same file - really bad (styled folder + naming convention)

 ### Useful resources